Tuya-Community/edgex-device-tuya-go/README.md

    ```

-### 5. Send command
+### Step 5: Send commands

-The api for sending the command is `http://localhost:59882/api/v2/device/name/<device_name>/<command_name>`
+Use the following API endpoint to send a command: `http://localhost:59882/api/v2/device/name/<device_name>/<command_name>`

-Take the demo as an example, device_name="tuya-test-device", command_name="switch_1"
+In the sample of this topic, set `device_name` to `tuya-test-device` and set `command_name` to `switch_1`.
+Run the following commands:

-1. Send `GET` command
+1. Send the `GET` command.

    ```
    curl http://localhost:59882/api/v2/device/name/tuya-test-device/switch_1
    ```

-2. Send `SET` command
+2. Send the `SET` command.

-   The SET command needs to be sent through the PUT method.
-The data type carried is json, the key is the command name, and the value is the value to be set (key and value are both string types), such as the following demo
+   The `SET` command is sent with the `PUT` method.
+In the following code block, the JSON data type is used.
+The key is the command name, and the value is the value to be specified.
+The key and value are both of string type.

    ```
    curl http://localhost:59882/api/v2/device/name/tuya-test-device/switch_1 -X PUT \